bishopme29/odin-landing-page/README.md

 Second Section:
 Removed the border that I used for the identification (personal choice to view what I am moving around) of the first section.
+Added and title for the sectiona along with four blue boxes with some text centered below them.

+Pushed to github.

+Third Section: